 The steps you take immediately after a slip and fall accident can have a significant impact on your injury claim.
 An accident victim may not be able to do everything on this list.
 However, it is in a victim’s best interest to take as many of these steps as possible:

 - Report the fall immediately.
 Request the owner, manager, or other person in authority to report the fall.
+Do not sign any waivers absolving them of guilt or offer any recorded statements.

 - Take photographs and videos.
 The accident scene is likely to change after the fall because the owner will correct the hazardous or dangerous condition that caused your fall.
 If you cannot take pictures, you can ask someone to take them with your cell phone.
+Be sure to get both wide shots as well as close shots of the scene from as many angles as possible.
+You should also photograph any and all injuries you sustain.

 - Ask for names and contact information for eyewitnesses.
 Eyewitnesses provide excellent information about the condition of the property and how the fall occurred.
 However, some witnesses may leave after other people arrive, so try to get witness information quickly.